netidx/netidx-book/src/complete_system.md

 could build a pretty nice looking and functional gui using browser custom views, and we got an introduction to the formula language.
-I want to point out that with our design having a gui in no way alters our ability to script and manipulate the system pragmatically.
+I want to point out that with our design having a gui in no way alters our ability to script and manipulate the system programatically.
 It's important to recognize that building a bespoke system with a gui as complex as the browser view we built AND making it scriptable over the network in a discoverable, secure, and performant way is not an easy task, and usually isn't worth doing.
-However by using netidx we got it all for free, all we had to do was make our problem fit into netidxs' data model.
+However by using netidx we got it for free once we made our problem fit into netidxs' data model.

-One day I was reflecting on the browser after I had been working on it for many weeks, and it occurred to me that it is essentially implementing a distributed version of the model view controller paradigm.
-The netidx data model is the model, the view is the widget tree and the layout properties, and the controller is the formula language expressions embedded in each widget.
-However in this version of MVC we get to reuse the model over the network, and it need not even run on the same computer, and I think that's pretty cool.